Project type: Water (Purification & Saving)

 This climate protection project produces ceramic water purifiers locally, thereby providing the rural population in Laos with reliable access to clean drinking water.
 Reduced deforestation results in lower carbon dioxide levels and local forest ecosystems are protected.
 The risk of diarrhoea is reduced and the economic situation of households is improved.
 The project also lowers the volume of air pollution to which women and children are exposed indoors.

 While there is sufficient surface water available in Laos, it is often dirty and not of a high enough quality for daily use, particularly in rural areas.
-Some 30 per cent of the population of Laos does not have access to clean drinking water and is forced to disinfect drinking water by boiling it.
+Over 86 per cent of households do not have safe drinking water, but only 33 per cent of households boil their water for treatment.
 This is generally carried out using firewood from forests that are not sustainably managed or through the use of fossil fuels.
 However, many people cannot even afford this and are forced to drink water that is not clean.
 In rural Laos, the main causes of mortality in children under five remain essentially avoidable diseases that are transmitted by unclean drinking water.

 myclimate’s partner TerraClear aims to provide more people with access to clean drinking water through the production and distribution of ceramic water purifiers.
 Using a ceramic water purifier, a family can produce its own drinking water each day, without having to rely on additional raw materials.
 Harmful microorganisms are filtered out of water thanks to porous ceramic with an average flow rate of three to five litres per hour.

 During the rainy season we use rainwater, while in the dry season we use water from the Mekong River.
 Thanks to the purifiers, we no longer suffer from stomach pains and illnesses.